 Students in this course are responsible for creating the school's yearbook.
 They will learn the basis of yearbooking including yearbook vocabulary, media literacy, and rules of journalism and photography.
-Students will learn how to take yearbook pictures, use yearbook software effectively, perform interviews, and write and edit stories.
+Students will learn how to take yearbook pictures, to use yearbook software effectively, to perform interviews, and to write and edit stories.
 They will produce pages for the school yearbook.
 Students are required to fulfill obligations outside of the classroom in order to meet publishing deadlines including attending club meetings and school events.
-This course does not qualify for the English 12 graduation requirement.
-Yearbook is a highly engaging full-year course for students who are:
+This is a project based learning class that relies on students completing work on time for professional deadlines.
+This course does not qualify for the English 12 graduation requirement. \\\Summer work for the upcoming year is required for enrollment in the course.